Crypto Portfolio Privacy: The Watch-Only and Aggregation Trade-offs (2026)

 Crypto Portfolio Privacy: The Watch-Only and Aggregation Trade-offs

-- Watch-only = safe from theft, not automatically private.
-Visibility is the point, and visibility has a cost.
+- Watch-only is safe from theft but not automatically private; visibility is the point, and visibility has a cost.

-- An xpub exposes a whole wallet's past and future address history — it can't spend, but it reveals a lot.
+- An xpub exposes a whole wallet's past and future address history; it cannot spend, but it reveals a lot.

-- Aggregation = linkage: many addresses at one (cloud) tracker tie to one identity and dataset.
+- Aggregation is linkage: many addresses at one cloud tracker tie to one identity and dataset.

-- Completeness and privacy trade off — capturing everything is best for accuracy, worst for exposure.
+- Completeness and privacy trade off: capturing everything is best for accuracy and worst for exposure.

-- Make the trade deliberately: per-address vs xpub, read-only keys, evaluate data handling.
+- Make the trade deliberately, weighing per-address against xpub, using read-only keys, and evaluating data handling.

-Watch-only means no spend capability — your funds are safe from a compromised tracker.
+Watch-only means no spend capability, so your funds are safe from a compromised tracker.
 But visibility is the entire point of tracking, and visibility has a privacy cost.
 "It can't spend" does not mean "it reveals nothing."
 Safe-from-theft and private are different properties, and conflating them is the core misconception.

 The xpub confession